guyzmo/git-repo/README.md

     % git hub request guyzmo/git-repo fetch 2

-Finally, you can open the repository's page, using the `open` command:
+Or you can create a pull-request by doing a:

-    % git lab open guyzmo/git-repo
+    % git hub request create guyzmo/git-repo myfeature master 'My neat feature' -m 'So much to say about that feature…'

-    Successfully fetched branch `2` of `guyzmo/git-repo` into `request-2`!
+### Gists or snippets

 Finally, another extra feature you can play with is the gist handling: